-Defining an Offer and Its Importance to Buying A Business
+Making an Offer to Purchase A Business

-An offer is the most important step that a buyer makes toward actually purchasing a business.
+An offer is the critical step that a buyer makes toward actually purchasing a business.
 Legally, an offer is a specific proposal necessary to create a contract with another.
 An offer and an acceptance to the offer creates a contract.
 In purchasing a business, buyers should thoroughly prepare themselves before making an offer, and the offer should cover key terms and issues that are essential to creating a binding contract.

-Buyers Should Perform Preliminary Due Diligence Prior to Making An Offer
+Preliminary Due Diligence Prior to Making An Offer

 Purpose of Preliminary Due Diligence